greg-hutchinson/agile/building-paper-airplanes/PITCHME.md

 ### Building Paper Airplanes
 ---
 ### Rules and Constraints
-@snap[west span-75 text-07]
+@snap[west span-80 text-07]
 - ¼ of a sheet of paper
 - Only one fold at a time per team member
 - Only the Product Owner tests
-    - Plane must be shown to fly 3 meters by aerodynamic lift
+    - Plane must fly 3 meters by aerodynamic lift
     - Planes may only be tested once

 - Report results at the end of each iteration